Veterans’ RightsAn independent resource for veterans

 Remanded (sent back)

-The Board has decided to remand the case due to insufficient evidence regarding unreimbursed medical expenses that could reduce the appellant's countable income, which affects her pension benefits.
+The Board has decided to remand the case due to insufficient evidence regarding unreimbursed medical expenses that could reduce the appellant's countable income, which is relevant to her claim for termination of death pension benefits.

-The deciding factor: Unreimbursed medical expenses need to be submitted by the appellant for consideration in reducing her countable income.
+The deciding factor: Unreimbursed medical expenses need to be submitted by the appellant to determine if they can reduce her countable income and affect the decision on her pension termination.

 What this means for you